COIN FAQs: Stippling vs. Sandblasting & Other Options

 The cost of sandblasted challenge coins is higher than most coin upgrade options due to the labor-intensive nature of the blast.
 The result, however, is a high-quality impressive coin.
 A very small percentage of coins are sandblasted.

-A less expensive treatment for challenge coins is called “stippling”.
+“Stippling” is a less expensive treatment for challenge coins .
 Stippling is raising a fine texture of metal in any area on a coin that is 2-dimensional (does not have relief).
-Stippling comes in several patterns and these patterns do not raise the cost of the coins.
+It comes in several patterns and these patterns do not raise the cost of the coins.
 Stippling does not offer the same very fine pattern that sandblasting does.
-Stippling also does not mattify the coins – so the stippled pattern will be the same finish as the other areas of the coins.
+It also does not mattify the coins – so the stippled pattern will be the same finish as the other areas of the coins.

 Soft enamel paint can be poured over stippling to create a unique look on your coins.
 We recommend using a rougher pattern for the stippling so that it can easily be seen behind the enamel paint.
 Note: stippling is not recommended for coins with hard enamel (cloisonne) paint.
 The polishing process for the paint will remove the stippled pattern.